vjranagit/spack/lib/spack/docs/packaging_guide_creation.rst

    **Trusted Downloads.**
    It is critical from a security and reproducibility standpoint that Spack be able to verify the downloaded source.

-   Providing the full ``commit`` SHA hash allows for Spack to preserve binary provenance for all binaries since git commits are guaranteed to be unique points in the git history.
+   Providing the full ``commit`` SHA hash allows for Spack to preserve provenance for all binaries since git commits are guaranteed to be unique points in the git history.
    Whereas, the mutable nature of branches and tags cannot provide such a guarantee.

    A git download *is trusted* only if the full commit SHA is specified.